-Enter your abstract in the box labeled Abstract/Session Description.
+Enter your abstract in Abstract/Session Description.
 Note: This is the only information prospective participants will see.
 Thus, it should clearly articulate the content and goals for the minicourse, the format of the course, and any necessary prerequisite knowledge.
 Given space limitations, the abstract should not be more than 100 words in length.

-In the Contact tab, please enter all the requested information for the minicourse organizer(s).
+Please enter all the requested information for the minicourse organizer(s).

-In the final box labeled Additional Notes, please include this information: A) Detailed Description: Please include a list of topics to be covered and the approximate time spent on each topic.
+In Additional Notes, please include this information: A) Detailed Description: Please include a list of topics to be covered and the approximate time spent on each topic.
 Also, indicate how the participants will be involved.
 (Note: Minicourses are scheduled for two 2-hour sessions, on two different days; e.g., Monday and Wednesday, 9:00 - 11:00.); B) Biographical Sketches: For each presenter, provide a brief bio, including information concerning the presenter's experience related to the proposed minicourse; C) Special Logistical Requests: Generally, rooms for minicourses are set up with tables and chairs facing the front.
 List any special needs for the course, in terms of furniture set-up.